 - Other Health Impairment (including but not limited to ADHD).

-- Create safe, positive school climates by providing crisis prevention, intervention, and post-vention services as needed along with consultation and direct services to promote social-emotional functioning and learning for students with or without disabilities from diverse backgrounds.
+- Promote a safe, supportive learning environment by providing crisis prevention, intervention, and post-vention services, as needed, along with consultation and direct services to promote social-emotional functioning and learning for students with or without disabilities from diverse backgrounds.

-- Strengthen family-school partnerships through support to families in understanding their child’s learning and mental health needs taking into account their diverse characteristics, cultures, and linguistic backgrounds as well as providing connections for families with community service providers.
+- Strengthen family-school partnerships by providing support to families' understanding their child's learning and mental health needs while taking into account their diverse characteristics, cultures, and linguistic backgrounds, as well as providing families community service provider information.

-- Participate in school-wide assessment and accountability by generating and interpreting useful student and school outcome data and conducting student and group progress monitoring in academics and behavior.
+- Participate in school-wide assessment and accountability of student academic and behavioral achievement by generating, interpreting, and monitoring useful student and school-wide data by conducting student and group progress monitoring of academic achievement and behavior.

-- Coordinate the provision of special services and assessments through providers such as, but not limited to, the intermediate unit, consortium, neighboring districts, and/or other providers along with referrals and liaison services to mental health agencies, medical specialists, and private providers.
+- Coordinate the provision of special services and assessments through providers such as, but not limited to, intermediate units, consortiums, neighboring districts, and/or other providers along with referrals and liaison services to mental health agencies, medical specialists, and private providers.

 An educator certified in this field may provide: